How to Spring Clean the Garage

-In an ideal world, cleaning the lawn mower is something that really should be done in the fall but hey, sometimes we get busy and forget about some things right.
+In an ideal world, cleaning the lawn mower is something that really should be done in the fall but hey, sometimes we get busy and forget.

-Use the spray nozzle on your hose to clean the blades carefully by spraying away the dirt, grime, and dried, stuck on grass.
+Use the hose to clean the blades carefully by spraying away the dirt, grime, and dried, stuck on grass.
 Make sure to carefully and fully dry the blades after rinsing so they don’t rust.

 Never turn the lawn mower upside down because it could leak gas or oil; instead use a block underneath one side to tilt the mower so the underside is easily accessible.

 Finally, use a rag to wipe the top, sides and handle of the lawn mower to ensure any remaining dirt or water is removed.

 When you bring it back in the garage, first put down an indoor/outdoor piece of carpeting or rubber mat to keep the garage floor from possibly getting oil, gas, or grass stains.

 Organizing Cleaners, Paint and Oil

 If you keep extra cleaning supplies, have extra paint and painting supplies, oil for cars and fertilizers think about purchasing a cabinet.
 There are many different standing cabinets to choose from that will fit your needs and space requirements.

 Cabinets are an extra nice way of keeping your garage organized and clean.